pfgray/paulgray.net/src/pages/2017-11-29---race-conditions-in-redux/race-conditions.md

 The interface at this point should show the results from `resultsAction2`, but if we inspect the state of our app, we notice it contains the results of `resultAction1`!

-This is known as a race condition, and it would be hard to detect since it only occurs when the results of the first request are returned
+This is known as a race condition, and it would be hard to detect since it only occurs when the results of the first request are returned after a subsequent request.

 ## The solution

-One simple way would be to attach timestamps to the `UPDATE_FILTER` and the corresponding `RECEIVE_SEARCH_RESULTS` action, and only applying actions with timestamps _after_ the last applied action.
+One simple way would be to attach timestamps to the `UPDATE_FILTER` and the corresponding `RECEIVE_SEARCH_RESULTS` action, and only apply actions with timestamps _after_ the last applied action.

-It'd be a good idea to create one action creator that combines these action dispatches together.
+It'd be a good idea to create one action creator that combines these actions together.
 In practice this would look like:

 ```javascript
 function updateSearch(searchTerm) {